chaoss/community/community-handbook/chaosscast.md

   * It is a goal of the CHAOSScast to support the CHAOSS project’s goal.
 The CHAOSS Governing Board Finance Committee requested support in growing funds toward Outreachy, and the podcast is supporting that effort.
 Money in this budget can be used for Outreachy internships or related items.
 The Committee is exclusively in charge of this portion of the budget.

 5. Where will these funds be stored?
-  * CPN will make the funds available to CHAOSS through an OpenCollective.
+  * CPN will make the funds available to CHAOSS through an [Open Collective](https://opencollective.com/chaosscast).
 If the funds grow to a point of needing to transfer them externally, the team will coordinate with the CHAOSS Governing Board Finance Committee to do so.

 ## Acknowledgements